Creative Wellbeing Through

 parts of ourselves increases vitality, motivation and restores an appetite for life.

-Many people suffer symptoms due to adverse childhood experiences, even dating back to infancy.
-We hold this type of developmental trauma as body memories and it may be hard to find words to describe the feelings that something is not right.
-Others carry trans-generationally transmitted trauma, passed down from previous generations.
+Many people suffer symptoms due to adverse childhood experiences, some dating back to infancy.
+We hold this type of developmental trauma as body memories and it may not be possible to find words to describe the feelings that something is not right.
+Others carry trans-generationally transmitted trauma passed down from previous generations.
 Anxiety, fear, shame, low self-esteem, hopelessness and confusion can remain fixed in us long after the traumatic events took place, and we may struggle with current relationships as well.
-Movement Psychotherapy offers a non-invasive way to address what trauma leaves behind in the body.
-But we will alway working at your pace to avoid re-traumatisation.
+Movement Psychotherapy offers a non-invasive way to address what trauma leaves behind in the body, always working at your pace and avoiding reactivating the original traumatisation.

 ‘ … the members absolutely loved your sessions and were raving about them afterwards so thank you again’.